Outdoor Fun

 Frio Bat Tours

 From Spring until Fall, Mexican Free Tail Bats live all around Texas, especially in the Texas Hill Country.
 Frio Bat Tours offers an evening show with 10 to 12 million bats each night.
+At sunset, visitors will see the bats swirl out of their cave for a night feeding of insects across the Hill Country.

 Located at 8984 FM 2690, Uvalde, close to the intersection of SH 127.
-Adult admission is $12 and kids (6 -10 ) are $10 with those 5 and younger entering for free.
+Adult admission is $15, kids (6 -10 ) are $12, and those 5 and younger enter for free.

 Where to Eat near Garner State Park